Capital punishment in the Democratic Republic of the Congo

-Capital punishment in the Democratic Republic of the Congo is legal; however, the nation has not carried out any executions since 2003.
-Even in the absence of carrying out executions, there are still death sentences handed down in the country.
+Capital punishment in the Democratic Republic of the Congo is a legal penalty; however, the nation has not carried out any executions since 2003, meaning that the country experienced a de facto moratorium on the death penalty from their latest executions in 2003 until March 2024.

+Even in the absence of carrying out executions, courts continue to hand down death sentences in the country.
+In 2019, officials in the nation's parliament discussed abolition of the death penalty, but in March 2024, the government announced their intent to resume executions in an attempt to combat militant violence in the country.

 Execution methods and death penalty law

 Per a decree passed in 1898, people found guilty of civilian crimes are executed by hanging, while military crimes are punished with execution by shooting.
 The DRC penal code permits the President to designate the method of execution.
 In 1936, a law was passed forbidding the photographing of executions; public executions are forbidden in the country without the President's approval.

 Colonial history

 In 1921, Simon Kimbangu, a Congolese religious leader, was tried by a military court for "undermining public security" and "disturbing the peace."
 He was not offered legal counsel.
 He was convicted and sentenced to death on 3 October 1921, but before his execution could be carried out, King Albert I of Belgium commuted his sentence to life.
 Kimbangu died in a prison in Lubumbashi (then known Elizabethville) in 1951 after serving 30 years of a life sentence.